SSWConsulting/SSW.Rules.Content/rules/do-you-use-inherited-forms-for-consistent-behaviour/rule.md

 ![](formborderstyle.gif)

-We have a program called [SSW Code Auditor](/ssw/CodeAuditor/) to check for this rule.
+We have a program called [SSW CodeAuditor](https://codeauditor.com) to check for this rule.

 c) Sorting out a base data entry form: